 Natural gas is delivered to Connecticut through pipelines that traverse the State.
 Natural gas pipeline supplies are generally shipped to Connecticut from Canada and the Gulf of Mexico area.
 Connecticut also receives natural gas through the interstate pipelines from a terminal located in Boston, Massachusetts which is supplied by tanker ships.
-Natural gas service is provided to parts of the State through one municipal and three private gas distribution companies, including Eversource Energy, Connecticut Natural Gas Company, and Southern Connecticut Gas Company.
-Over the past few years, UIL Holdings Corp. has acquired both Connecticut Natural Gas and Southern Connecticut Gas.
+Natural gas service is provided to parts of the State through one municipal and three private gas distribution companies, including Eversource Energy, Connecticut Natural Gas Company, and Southern Connecticut Gas.
+UIL Holdings Corp. has acquired both Connecticut Natural Gas and Southern Connecticut Gas.
 UIL Holdings Corp., the parent company of The United Illuminating Company, is a New Haven, Connecticut-based utility holding company.